 The majority (36) of the sites found in the searched environmental databases were Environmental Incidents.
 Environmental Incidents are typically locations of accidents (many occurred on I-15) involving a minor spill or chemical release, over a reportable quantity, that were cleaned up without the need for major remedial efforts.
 These site types do not typically contain residual contamination nor present high risks to construction.
-Therefore, these site types are not included in Section 3.14.4, Environmental Consequences and Mitigation Measures.
+Therefore, these site types are not included in Section 3.14.4, Environmental Consequences and Mitigation Measures, or in Figure 3.14-1.
 A summary of information on the other identified sites is included in Section 3.14.4.